estriz27/JTEC/README.md

 3. Edit the line with the database URI and replace the text with the URI for your database
 4. You may also choose to change the App ID and Masterkey

 Open your terminal and navigate into the JTEC Parse Server folder.
 If you are running the server for the first time, type `npm install`.
-This will install any dependencies you needyou’re your server.
+This will install any dependencies you need on your server.
 Now run your server locally by typing `npm start` into the terminal.
 If all goes well, you will have the server running locally.

 Refer to the Official Parse Server Documentation for hosting your server remotely.